Richard R. Freeman: Career

 Along with his post-doctoral studies, Freeman taught at MIT as a lecturer in physics from 1973 to 1976.
 From 1976 till 1996, he was then associated with AT&T Bell Laboratories where he served as a member of technical staff, and variously as departmental head of electromagnetic phenomena research, silicon electronics research, advanced lithography research, and strategic planning and business departments.

 In 1996, he was appointed by Lawrence Livermore National Laboratory as a deputy associate director of laser programs.
 In 1998, Freeman left Lawrence Livermore National Laboratory and joined University of California, Davis, where he held positions of chair and Edward Teller Professor at Department of Engineering Applied Science till 2003.
 He was then recruited by Ohio State University as a distinguished professor of mathematical and physical sciences.
 During his term at Ohio State University, he served as dean of College of Math and Physical Sciences from 2003 through 2007, as head of the high energy density research group and as the first director of the SCARLET laser facility.

-In 2015, Freeman was appointed as an affiliated professor of physics at University of Washington, and as an emeritus professor at Ohio State University and University of California in Davis.
+In 2015, Freeman was appointed as an affiliated professor of physics at University of Washington, and as an emeritus professor at Ohio State University and University of California, Davis.

 Research

-Freeman has conducted research focused on various fields, including atomic physics, high energy density physics, lithography, laser processing, electromagnetics, semiconductors and laser physics.
+Freeman conducted research focused on various fields, including atomic physics, high energy density physics, lithography, laser processing, electromagnetics, semiconductors and laser physics.